dgaydukov/cert-aws/sa/files/sa.md

 * download aws version for developers
 * use it from localstack
 GSI (Global Secondary Index) - special read-only table created by dynamoDb to simplify search for indexed fields.
 Index speed up search but require more memory to store itself.
 You should configure separate read/write capacity for this.
+It's a way to have DynamoDB replicate the data in your table into a new structure using a different primary key schema.
+This makes it easy to support additional access patterns
 LSI (Local Secondary Index) - same partition as primary key, but different sort key.
 You can have one per table and create when table is created, just like primary key.
 It uses the same read/write capacity as table.
 Scanning - like `select * from` operation in RDS, just go over all records.
 DynamoDb just like s3 is eventual consistent, so if you update data and read it right away you can get old value (cause items are persisted on multiple machines, and depending from what machine you read you can get stale data).